bamf2048/pi_retrogaming/retropie_cheatsheet.md

 | Select + b | Reset |

 Remember: Retropie is the over-arching OS and menu that lets you choose a system and set system-side settings.
-Retroarch is the frontend for the console -- for all intents and purposed this is the emulator (it's really not -- the emualtion is handled by drivers that Retroarch loads).
+Retroarch is the frontend for the console -- for all intents and purposes this is the emulator (it's really not -- the emulation is handled by drivers that Retroarch loads).